 Well, technically there are no true "dry counties" in the state of Oklahoma.
 A truly dry county means that the sale of alcoholic beverages is completely forbidden by law in that county.
-This can't be the case in Oklahoma since state law allows residents to buy low-point beer (between 0.5% and 3.2% alcohol by weight) in restaurants, convenience stores and grocery stores, and they can purchase liquor or strong beer at liquor stores.
+This can't be the case in Oklahoma since state law has allowed residents to buy low-point beer (between 0.5 percent and 3.2 percent alcohol by weight) in restaurants, convenience stores, and grocery stores, and they can purchase liquor or strong beer at liquor stores.

 So for Oklahoma, the term "dry county" is often used to designate those in which liquor cannot be served by the drink in restaurants and bars.
-In addition, there are some counties in which liquor by the drink is allowed throughout the week but not on Sundays.
+In addition, there are some counties where liquor by the drink is allowed throughout the week but not on Sundays.